1. Can I bring my camper van / boat / articulated lorry / milk float?

 3. I’m interested in being a vendor.
 What do I do?

-Check out our vendors page with more details.
-Basically it’s very simple: buy vendor tickets, come along and sell your stuff!
-We’ll be in touch with anyone who buys a vendors ticket nearer the time to find out what size pitch you require.
+Get in contact to find out more info and prices.
 Please note: we do not supply electricity to vendors and you have to bring your own gazebos etc. Most vendors shut shop when it gets dark and join everyone else for the starlight screening anyway.
 Vendors are also asked to not camp in the vendors’ area.

 4. What facilities are there on site?